ruwanego/RustPython-intro/README.md

 ## Compiler and Bytecode

-* The compiler turns python syntax (AST) into bytecode
+* The compiler turns Python syntax (AST) into bytecode
 * CPython bytecode is not stable and varies wildly between versions
 * Example bytecode